-Each \$1.00 increase (decrease) in the assumed public offering price of \$72.41 per share of Series 1 common stock, which is the last reported sale price of our common stock on the Nasdaq Global Market on November 9, 2020, would increase (decrease) the as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity, and total capitalization by approximately \$970,000, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions.
-Each increase (decrease) of 500,000 shares in the number of shares of Series 1 common stock offered by us in this offering, as set forth on the cover page of this prospectus, would increase (decrease) the as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity, and total capitalization by approximately \$35.1 million, assuming the assumed public offering price per share remains the same and after deducting estimated underwriting discounts and commissions.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$22.00 per share of Series 1 common stock, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' (deficit) equity, and total capitalization by approximately \$6.4 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions.
+Each increase (decrease) of 1,000,000 shares in the number of shares of Series 1 common stock offered by us in this offering, as set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' (deficit) equity, and total capitalization by approximately \$20.5 million, assuming the assumed initial public offering price per share remains the same and after deducting estimated underwriting discounts and commissions.